Why Now? 12 of 13 Short Stories. 4 minute read.

 The wood, wool, cotton and latex used to make Horizontal each have their own unique DNA signature.
 They possess natural, organic characteristics.
 Our amazing bed frame is made entirely from Ash, a strong, stable, and reliable hardwood.
 Ash is renowned as the original wood of choice for professional baseball bats.
 Because Ash is so flexible and resilient, it’s been used for centuries to make long bows.
 These properties made Ash an excellent choice for the slats in our suspension system.
 Our suspension system and mattress ‘float’ on ‘noodles’ of botanical rubber.
 It’s processed using the original Dunlop method because it’s 99% pure.
 Quilted within Horizontal’s mattress top is a lofty layer of thick, resilient wool batting.
 It breathes, moderates temperature and wicks moisture away from the body.
 Below it, a layer of dense wool felt envelops the entire bed, naturally repelling bed bugs without pesticides, and providing outstanding fire protection without chemicals so toxic, their names are redacted.
 Layers of GOTS certified, 100% cotton textiles, woven, canvas and knit, are quilted together, holding the wool layers in place.

 During product development, our thoughts about DNA inspired design evolved beyond choice of materials.
 Looking at our suspension system, you’ll see its ability to flex and twist resembles a DNA helix.
 A deliberate or subliminal design decision?
 We’re no longer sure.
 But as Horizontal came into being, we made a very conscious decision to design a textile cover for our bed/mattress that celebrates our commitment to healthy life on earth.
-Our GOTS certified textile cover is blue, representing our blue earth, sky and water.
-The bold stripes represent bands of DNA that contain life’s essence.
+Our GOTS certified textile cover is blue, representing our blue Earth, sky and water.
 Literally and figuratively, DNA is in Horizontal’s DNA!